![]() |

 see also: ATONEMENT; KAPORET QODESH

 1 John 1:9-10; Ro 8:3; 4; 12:1; 2; Pr 16:6 NASB; Yeshua is the Holy and Righteous Judge.
 All of mankind must confess their sins and turn to Messiah.
-Merciful forgiveness begins with spiritual cleansing renewal of their heart and mind.
+Merciful forgiveness begins with spiritual cleansing, and renewal of their heart and mind.

 (Jer 31:31; 32; 33; 34; )